 There have been many other experiences, I remember a leopard giving its last roar before dying of snare trap injuries and there was the entire family still in a state of post traumatic stress several years after the youngest member was killed by leopard.
 These collective experiences have given me insights that in many ways I do not wish for but they add up to a determination to keep striving for a better coexistence between people and leopards.

 After many years Mission Leopard is the result.
 This Year of the Tiger is a line in the sand and we can be measured by results in twelve years time at the next one.
 It’s critical we are successful for many reasons, I hope you can join us, the solutions are there, they require will, effort and support at a time when biodiversity loss is at a critical stage.

-The online component of Mission Leopard is a place you can reflect for now, you can become involved, please consider it, the future of many of these highly evolved ecosystem engineers and the people who live with them is at stake.
+The online component of Mission Leopard is a place you can reflect for now, you can become involved, please consider even just a small involvement at Touching the Mountain, the future of many of these highly evolved ecosystem engineers and the people who live with them is at stake.